odedstein/sgi-introduction-course/008_normals/008_normals.md

 ```

-The resulting projected vector is guaranteed to be the closest vector to the
+The resulting projected vector, in this case `u1`, is guaranteed to be the closest vector to to the
-original vector with respect to the norm.
+original `u1` that is orthogonal to `u2` with respect to the norm.

 Given non-parallel vectors `u1`, `u2` (which means two vectors that are not